sandy291013/lowrance/docs/index.rst

-Lowrance GPS Update and Firmware Troubleshooting Guide
+How to Update Lowrance GPS and Firmware Troubleshooting Guide
 =======================================================